 Club President Karla Oldenburg, in one of her last official duties in that role recognized members for 5, 10, 15 and 40 years of service:

-The Fellowship Committee is happy to announce that the plans for our June Social have been completed!
-We will be celebrating at the Midland Brewing Company on June 19 from 5:30 - 9:00.
+Join Zontians and guests at the Midland Brewing Company on June 19 from 5:30 - 9:00 pm for an evening of fun!
 The cost is $40 per person and we encourage you to bring guests as we can accommodate lots of people!

 So see one of the the Fellowship Committee members and sign up or email Bonnie (email@example.com)